The Nest

 To win a bidding war in NYC, get an advantage with an agent commission rebate.

-real estate bidding warLastly, getting a commission rebate can provide additional buying power relative to your competition.
-If you buy a $2 million home with a 6% commission, your buyer commission rebate totals 2% of the home purchase price.
+real estate bidding warLastly, a commission rebate can provide additional buying power relative to your competition.
+If you buy a $2 million home with a 6% commission, your buyer rebate totals 2% of the home purchase price.

 Therefore, that’s a savings of $40,000 that you can use to increase your buying power.
 In other words, you can use an extra $40,000 to win a bidding war on a house.